 Heart rate: typically averaged over the past 15-30 seconds depending on the sensor used

 RR intervals: all RR intervals sent by the sensor, unless artifact removal is enabled.
 In this case, only clean RR intervals are exported

 Features: time, frequency and non-linear features computed over the selected time computation window

 How Should I configure the HRV Logger for aerobic threshold analysis?

 In order to use the HRV Logger for aerobic threshold estimation, please do the following:

 Set artifact correction to “Workout” and feature computation window to “2 minutes” in the app Settings

 Link your chest strap, we highly recommend a Polar strap for this test

 Run or cycle.
 Either a rather constant easy effort or an easy progression are ideal for this kind of analysis.
 Short intervals or frequent changes in intensity should not be used for this test as at least 2 minutes of stable data are required

-Your aerobic threshold will be at alpha 1 = 0.75, as reported in the app’s HRV features and also in real-time.
+Your aerobic threshold should be at alpha 1 = 0.75, as reported in the app’s HRV features and also in real-time.
 Efforts harder than your aerobic threshold will result in lower alpha 1 values, while easier efforts will results in alpha 1 values higher than 0.75.
 Please note that while this is what the researchers suggest, large individual variability is present, and therefore this method can lead to large errors for the individual.